dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/additional-scenarios.md

 In the following example:

-* <xref:Microsoft.Extensions.DependencyInjection.HttpClientFactoryServiceCollectionExtensions.AddHttpClient%2A> adds <xref:System.Net.Http.IHttpClientFactory> and related services to the service collection and configures a named <xref:System.Net.Http.HttpClient> (`ServerAPI`). <xref:System.Net.Http.IHttpClientFactory> is provided by the [`Microsoft.Extensions.Http`](https://www.nuget.org/packages/Microsoft.Extensions.Http) NuGet package.
+* <xref:Microsoft.Extensions.DependencyInjection.HttpClientFactoryServiceCollectionExtensions.AddHttpClient%2A> adds <xref:System.Net.Http.IHttpClientFactory> and related services to the service collection and configures a named <xref:System.Net.Http.HttpClient> (`ServerAPI`). <xref:System.Net.Http.HttpClient.BaseAddress?displayProperty=nameWithType> is the base address of the resource URI when sending requests. <xref:System.Net.Http.IHttpClientFactory> is provided by the [`Microsoft.Extensions.Http`](https://www.nuget.org/packages/Microsoft.Extensions.Http) NuGet package.
 * <xref:Microsoft.AspNetCore.Components.WebAssembly.Authentication.BaseAddressAuthorizationMessageHandler> is the <xref:System.Net.Http.DelegatingHandler> used to attach access tokens to outgoing <xref:System.Net.Http.HttpResponseMessage> instances.
 Access tokens are only added when the request URI is within the app's base URI.
 * <xref:System.Net.Http.IHttpClientFactory.CreateClient%2A?displayProperty=nameWithType> creates and configures an <xref:System.Net.Http.HttpClient> instance for outgoing requests using the configuration that corresponds to the named <xref:System.Net.Http.HttpClient> (`ServerAPI`).